mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 ```
 max_resultset_size=128
 ```
-The default value is 64.
+The default value is `0`, which means no limit.

 #### `ttl`

 _Time to live_; the amount of time - in seconds - the cached result is used before it is refreshed from the server.

-If nothing is specified, the default _ttl_ value is 10.

 ```
 ttl=60
 ```
+The default value is `0`, which means no limit.

 #### `max_count`